EvansWinner/Kallychore/README.md

 sort of like like Rmarkdown in Rstudio for Markdown and R code, or `org-mode` with `org-babel`.
-It's point is to scratch its author's itch to have something like Rmarkdown for the `bash` command line which will allow for something like the "reproducable research" style of creating documents.
+It's point is to scratch its author's itch to have something like Rmarkdown for the `bash` command line which will allow for something like the "reproducible research" style of creating documents.
 In any case, it is a bash shell script (mainly consisting of an embedded awk program) which turns plain text mixed with shell commands into plain text mixed with shell commands AND